 RECLOTHING BANK

-Reclothing Bank is a social enterprise brand.
-The brainchild of Chinese designer Zhang Na – also the founder of the celebrated label Fake Natoo, winner of the International Woolmark Prize Asia regional final in 2014/15 – it was conceived of as a way to explore new concepts in the fashion industry public welfare, creative research and development, and new and collective retail systems.
-Zhang collects second-hand garments and unused textiles and turns them into clothes showcased at events Shanghai Fashion Week.
-Her signature style includes elegantly oversized deconstructed silhouettes, patchworks of multiple fabrics with diverse surfaces that give her garments a unique tactility, and an eclecticism that runs through her presentations, for which she uses ordinary people as well as – or instead of – professional models.
+Reclothing Bank is a social enterprise and brand.
+The brainchild of Chinese designer Zhang Na – also the founder of the celebrated label Fake Natoo, winner of the International Woolmark Prize Asia regional final in 2014/15 – it was conceived of as a way to explore new concepts in the fashion industry like public welfare, creative research and development, and new and collective retail systems.
+Zhang collects second-hand garments and unused textiles and turns them into clothes showcased at events like Shanghai Fashion Week.
+Her signature style includes elegantly oversized deconstructed silhouettes, patchworks of multiple fabrics with diverse surfaces that give her garments a unique tactility, and an eclecticism that runs through her presentations, for which she uses ‘ordinary’ people as well as – or instead of – professional models.
 As well as inspiring the fashion crowd her collections help to fund training her staff, many of whom have a physical disability.

 www.fakenatoo.net/rchome